edwardtfn/TX-Ultimate-Easy/README.md

 ### 4. Home Assistant Integration

 After successful flashing:
+1. Ensure your device and Home Assistant are on the same network
-1. Device will automatically be discovered by Home Assistant
+2. Device should be automatically discovered within a couple of minutes
-2. Accept the discovery notification to add device
+3. Accept the discovery notification to add device
-3. Device will appear in your Home Assistant Devices dashboard
+4. Device will appear in your Home Assistant Devices dashboard

+#### Troubleshooting Integration
+If the device isn't discovered automatically:
+1. Verify your device is powered and connected to your network:
+   - Look for the device in your router's client list
+   - Consider using [manual IP](https://esphome.io/components/wifi.html#manual-ips) in your device
+2. If you missed the discovery notification:
+   - Go to Settings → Devices & Services
+   - Click "Add Integration"
+   - Search for "ESPHome" and enter your device's IP address
+3. Still having issues?
+   - Check your network allows mDNS/discovery traffic
+   - Verify there are no VLANs or network isolation preventing communication
+   - Try rebooting both the device and Home Assistant

 ### 5. Initial Configuration